anishsharma21/cassius-frontend/docs/RedditPosts.md

 2. **Select Subreddit**: Choose from business-relevant subreddits (discovered automatically based on your business context)
 3. **Add Context** (Optional): Provide additional context or specific points to emphasize
 4. **Generate Post**: Click "Generate Post" to start AI-powered creation
-5. **Watch Real-time Generation**: Content streams live in both the main interface and SideChat
+5. **Watch Real-time Generation**: Content streams live in the main interface
 6. **Review Generated Content**: AI creates both title and body content formatted for Reddit
 7. **Edit if Needed**: Use the built-in editor to modify title and content
 8. **Preview Post**: View Reddit-style preview to see how it will appear